 The Edson Chapter of the Wild Sheep Foundation want the public to be aware of their mission statement.
 With a bronze monument in the central park and interpretive plaques they explain their mission and profile the famous bighorn sheep found just west of Edson in the Rocky Mountains.

 “The Salmo Ram”, was originally installed beside the Tourist Information Centre on Highway 3 south of Salmo BC, to commemorate the regions winter feeding program of a resident herd of bighorn sheep.
-The tourist centre has subsequently been closed and the sponsors of this monument ie: Wild Sheep Foundation and Safari Club International wish to relocate the sculpture to a more suitable location.
+The tourist centre has subsequently been closed but the picnic and parking area is still open for viewing of this monument.

 This personal commission of a life-size bighorn sheep was done for Gary and Yvonne Rigotti for their home.
 This was Gary’s first ram. a California bighorn , taken on a self-guided hunt in his home state of Oregon.
 It was this sheep that started him on his current obsession.
 Inquire about custom work.

 “Under the Midnight Sun” is based on a previous world record ram that was guided by the legendary outfitter Alec Van Bibber.
 This monument was commissioned by the Yukon Outfitters Association to adorn the Yukon Visitor Reception Centre as a gift from the hunters who visit and enjoy the Yukon and services of the outfitters.

 When PCL Contractors finished the expansion of the recreational facilities of Mount Royal College, the CEO (Mr. Simpson) and his board wished to honor the sports teams of the school which are all called “Cougars”.
 This monument is 2X life-size and is installed indoors, in a central location that has become a meeting place and focus for students and visitors.